multiversx/mx-docs/docs/developers/scenario-reference/structure.md

   - `function` - function name to call in the contract
   - `arguments` - a list of the arguments to provide to the SC function
   - `gasLimit` - maximum amount of gas allowed in SC execution
   - `gasPrice` - how much each unit of gas costs in ERD. gasLimit x gasPrice will be subtracted from caller balance before the call.
 Normally, the unused gas (x gasPrice) is returned to the caller after executing the call.
-This does not happen in the Mandos tests as it would make resulting balances a lot harder to manage.
-Hint: Mandos allows `gasPrice` to be zero, to avoid having to keep track of gas payments.
+This does not happen in the scenario tests as it would make resulting balances a lot harder to manage.
+Hint: it is allowed for `gasPrice` to be zero, to avoid having to keep track of gas payments.
 - `expect` (optional) - each transaction produces a receipt whose hash ends up on the blockchain.
 The contents of the receipt can be checked here.
   - `out` - functions can return any number of results.
 This is an ordered list of these results.
   - `status` - indicates whether execution completed successfully or not.
 Status 0 means success.
 All errors occurring in the contract will yield status 4 ("user error").